21 Best Lazy Dog Breeds for Apartment Living - CityDogsLife Skip to content

 english bulldog

-The English Bulldog is extremely friendly and famous for getting along with people.
-Interacts well with other pets and children, with whom tends to create close ties.
+The English Bulldog is friendly to a fault and gets along with nearly everyone.
+He bonds well with other pets and children.

 The English Bulldog is one of the best lazy dog breeds for apartment life.